HireAbo/awesome-interview-questions-5000-jobs/Skilled Trades/Plumbing/Gasfitter.md

 Welcome to the Gasfitter Interview Preparation !
 This resource is designed to help you ace your Gasfitter interviews with confidence.

+A Gasfitter is a skilled tradesperson who specializes in the installation, maintenance, and repair of gas systems and appliances.
+They are responsible for ensuring the safe and efficient operation of gas lines, fittings, and equipment in residential, commercial, and industrial settings.
+Gasfitters work closely with plumbers and other tradespeople to ensure proper connections, leak detection, and compliance with building codes and safety regulations.
+They may also be involved in installing gas-fired appliances such as water heaters, stoves, furnaces, and boilers.
+Gasfitters must possess strong technical skills, attention to detail, and a thorough understanding of gas systems to provide reliable and safe services to their clients.

 ## 🚀 Overview

 Whether you're a seasoned Gasfitter or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Gasfitter interviews to help you prepare and succeed.